Knowledge-building Project for Industry

 Relevance to the call for proposals

 Once the grant applications have been received, the Research Council will conduct a preliminary administrative review to ensure that they satisfy all the stipulated formal requirements.
-Grant applications that do not comply with the requirements will be rejected.
+Applications that do not meet the formal requirements will be rejected.

-Grant applications that satisfy the formal requirements will be distributed to referee panels comprised of external specialists with expertise in the relevant thematic areas and disciplines.
+The applications will then be distributed to referee panels comprised of impartial external specialists with expertise in the relevant thematic areas and disciplines.
 For each grant application, we check to ensure that the panel meets requirements relating to impartiality and has sufficient expertise to review the application’s research topic.
 Assessments from individual external specialists will be obtained in connection with some applications to support the panel in reaching a consensus-based assessment.
 The panel will assess the three criteria Excellence, Impact and Implementation, and will assign a consensus-based mark for each of these criteria.

-After the panel review, the Research Council will conduct an assessment of the relevance criterion.
+After the panel has completed its assessment, the Research Council will conduct an assessment of the relevance criterion.
 Applications that receive an average mark of 4 or lower from the panel will not be eligible for funding and will therefore not be assessed in relation to relevance.

 The assessment of the relevance criterion and the panel’s review are used to calculate the grant application’s overall mark, which is the average of the marks for the four equally weighted criteria.
-The Research Council will draw up a recommendation on which applications to fund based on an overall assessment of the project portfolio.
-The final decision on funding awards will be taken by the portfolio boards.
+The Research Council will draw up a recommendation on which applications to fund based on an overall assessment of the project portfolio, which will then form the basis for the portfolio boards’ funding decisions.